 This course focuses on regulated rewriting in the Chomsky hierarchy.
 The three best known models are matrix grammars, programmed grammars and random context grammars.
-This course focuses on the following topics: Random context grammars in the string, picture and tree case, Random permitting context, the pumping lemma and other necessary conditions, Random forbidding context, the shrinking lemma and other necessary conditions, Context-free grammars, the pumping-shrinking lemma and other necessary conditions, Table-driven context-free grammars and existing necessary conditions, Random context grammars as a generalisation of random context grammar, and Open questions.
+This course focuses on the following topics: Random context grammars in the string, picture and tree case, Random permitting context, the pumping lemma and other necessary conditions, Random forbidding context, the shrinking lemma and other necessary conditions, Context-free grammars, the pumping-shrinking lemma and other necessary conditions, Table-driven context-free grammars and existing necessary conditions, Random context grammars and existing necessary conditions, Bag context grammars as a generalisation of random context grammar, and Open questions.